avenix/WDK/README.md

  ## Evaluation

  The iterative development and evaluation of an activity recognition algorithm usually takes a large fraction of the development effort.
-The *Data Evaluation App* enables developers to design an algorithm by selecting reusable components at every stage of the activity recognition chain (e.g. preprocessing, segmentation) and assess its performance.
+The *Data Evaluation App* enables developers to design an algorithm by selecting reusable components at each stage of the activity recognition chain and assess its performance.
 The calculated performance metrics are:

  Recognition Performance:
  - Accuracy